JuliaDynamics/DiscreteEvents.jl/docs/src/manual/intro.md

 From a modeling or simulation standpoint we call such tasks *processes*, because they can represent some ongoing activity in nature.
 Tasks seen as processes are a powerful modeling device, but you need to take care that

-1. they *give back control* to the clock and other such processes by calling delays or conditional waits or requesting resources (and thus implicitly waiting for them to become available) and
+1. they *give back control* to the clock and other processes by calling delays or conditional waits or requesting resources (and thus implicitly waiting for them to become available) and
 2. they *transfer critical operations to the clock* in order to not get out of sync with simulation time.

 ### Create and start a process